BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 Scribe:

-Attendees: Keegan Selby, Vitaliy Chernyak, Pavlo Bendus, Troy Murray, Milad Mostavi, Dragos Rizescu, Bogdan Gheorghe, Tyler Ward, Akin Sawyer, EJ Rogers,
+Attendees: Keegan Selby, Vitaliy Chernyak, Pavlo Bendus, Troy Murray, Milad Mostavi, Dragos Rizescu, Bogdan Gheorghe, Tyler Ward, Akin Sawyer, EJ Rogers, Mark Ward

+## Intro

+Troy: Welcome everyone to Barn Bridge project call 006, we are going to start the Agenda off with Dragos himself.

 ## Tech/Dev

+Dragos: Thank you, Troy.

-Dragos: Hello, everyone.
-First thing, BarnBridge App— Yield Farming.
+Hello, everyone.
+First thing we are talking about is the BarnBridge App— Yield Farming.

 Monday last week, there was a front end bug.
 Luckily we solved it quickly.
 The bug was caused by a list of transactions recieved from the sub-graph.
 It was saved in the session storage, the session storage filled up and resulted in a front end crash for a lot of user browsers.
 Not that bad of a problem— too many transactions.